- Academic Honesty

 All employees and volunteers are required to complete 3 hours of training within 90 days of hire and 3 hours of training every five years thereafter.
 Training will be provided by the University.

-All employees and volunteers must obtain new clearances.
+All employees and volunteers who have direct contact with children must obtain new clearances.
 Existing clearances, even if less than one year old, are not sufficient.
 For new hires, original clearances must be produced prior to employment.
 Human Resources (or the appropriate administrator when employees are not involved) will maintain copies of the clearances.

 The provisional hiring period for volunteers is 30 days.

-Clearances must be renewed every 36 months.
-Employees and volunteers are responsible for obtaining and paying for renewals of their clearances.
-Employees and volunteers who do not comply with the clearance requirements may face criminal charges and/or termination of employment/volunteer status.
+Clearances must be renewed every 60 months.
+Covered employees and volunteers are responsible for obtaining and paying for renewals of their clearances.
+Covered employees and volunteers who do not comply with the clearance requirements may face criminal charges and/or termination of employment/volunteer status.

 Measures to prevent child abuse